cs-eliseev/docker-for-laravel/README.md

     }
     ```

-1. Run PHPUnit test to Docker
+1. To run the PHPUnit unit tests, execute in a Docker container:

     ```shell
     docker-compose exec laravel ./vendor/bin/phpunit